Kristen Bernikows Gade: 19th century

 The department store Chrom & Gldschmit opened on the corner with Østergade (Strøget) in 1887.
 In 1897, two developers, J. Fisker and A. Volmer, purchased the buildings along the street.
 An initial proposal for a renewal of the buildings along the street by the architects Henrik Hagemann and Alfred Møller was not used.

 20th century

 A competition launched in 1900 was won by Christian Arntzen and Erik Schiødte.
-The street was widened and all buildings replaced by new ones over the next few years.
+The street was widened and all buildings were replaced by new ones over the next few years.
 Crome & Goldschmidt existed until 1971.
 A new shopping arcade, Cityarkaden, opened in the building in 1974 and existed until 2004.

 Notable buildings and residents

 Chrom & Goldschmidt's former building now houses the shopping arcade Galleri K. The building on the other side of the street (No. 2), Cityhus, was designed by Erik Schiødte and Christian Arntzen.
 The building contains a covered shopping arcade which was created in 1988.
 Schiødte also designed Barnekowhus at No. 4.

 The tabloid BT is based in the BT House (No. 8) on the corner with Grønnegade.
 The building was completed in 1995 and is designed by Henning Larsen.

 Today, Kristen Bernikows Gade 1 houses the Embassy of Canada as well as the Danish affiliate of the international media agency group GroupM.